MrWillCom/hexo-theme-cupertino-docs/docs/getting-started/configuration.md

 # Configuration

-Customizing and enabling some optional features of Theme Çupertino requires you to edit your config.
+Customizing and enabling some optional features of Theme Cupertino requires you to edit your config.

 You can find theme config at `themes/cupertino/_config.yaml`.
 And sometimes you may need to edit your blog config, directly at `_config.yaml` in the root directory of your blog.